faridrh/EnglishLearningHub/src/stories/beginner/shopping-at-the-store.md

 # Shopping at the Store

 Lisa needs to buy food for her family.
-She makes a list and goes to the supermarket near her house.
-The supermarket is big and has many different foods.
+She makes a <mark>list</mark> and goes to the <mark>supermarket</mark> near her house.
+The <mark>supermarket</mark> is big and has many different foods.

-Lisa takes a shopping cart at the entrance.
-First, she goes to the fruit section.
+Lisa takes a shopping <mark>cart</mark> at the entrance.
+First, she goes to the fruit <mark>section</mark>.
 She buys apples, bananas, and oranges.
-The fruits are fresh and look very good.
+The fruits are <mark>fresh</mark> and look very good.

-Next, Lisa goes to the vegetable section.
+Next, Lisa goes to the vegetable <mark>section</mark>.
 She picks tomatoes, carrots, and lettuce.
 Lisa likes to make salads for her family.
 The vegetables are green and healthy.

-Lisa walks to the meat section.
+Lisa walks to the meat <mark>section</mark>.
 She buys chicken and fish.
 The man behind the counter is friendly.
 He helps Lisa choose the best meat.

-In the dairy section, Lisa takes milk, cheese, and eggs.
+In the <mark>dairy</mark> <mark>section</mark>, Lisa takes milk, cheese, and eggs.
 Her children drink milk every morning with breakfast.
 Lisa also buys yogurt because it is healthy.

 Lisa needs bread for sandwiches.
-She goes to the bakery section.
+She goes to the bakery <mark>section</mark>.
 The bread smells very good.
 Lisa chooses whole wheat bread because it is better for her family.

-Lisa looks at her shopping list.
+Lisa looks at her shopping <mark>list</mark>.
 She has everything she needs.
-She walks to the checkout counter.
-The cashier is a young woman with a big smile.
+She walks to the <mark>checkout</mark> counter.
+The <mark>cashier</mark> is a young woman with a big smile.

 "Hello!
-Did you find everything you need?" asks the cashier.
+Did you find everything you need?" asks the <mark>cashier</mark>.

 "Yes, thank you," says Lisa.

-The cashier scans all the items.
+The <mark>cashier</mark> scans all the items.
 The total is forty-two dollars.
 Lisa pays with her credit card.

 Lisa puts all the food in bags.
-She says "Thank you" and "Have a nice day" to the cashier.
+She says "Thank you" and "Have a nice day" to the <mark>cashier</mark>.

 At home, Lisa puts the food in the refrigerator and cupboards.
 She is happy because she bought good food for her family.
-Tonight, she will cook a delicious dinner with the fresh ingredients.
+Tonight, she will cook a delicious dinner with the <mark>fresh</mark> <mark>ingredients</mark>.

 ---